-4.6 Interagency and Inter-jurisdictional Cooperation
+4.6 Interagency and Inter-Jurisdictional Cooperation

+A coordinated, regional effort is required to control the establishment and spread of invasive plants.
 Invasive plant species are frequently spread over long distances, often across multiple jurisdictions.
 Cross border movement of invasive plants and seeds is inevitable due to our extensive regional trade and transportation network.
-Natural dispersal from wind, water, birds, and animals can also be extensive.
+Natural dispersal from wind, water, birds and animals can also be extensive.
 A coordinated, regional effort is required to control the establishment and spread of invasive plants.

-The District should work closely with local agencies and stakeholders, including different levels of government, to have, to the fullest extent possible, similar bylaws, priorities, and protocols relating to invasive plant species and transport of soils.
+The District should work closely with local agencies and stakeholders, including different levels of government, to have, to the fullest extent possible, similar bylaws, priorities and protocols relating to invasive plant species and transport of soils.
 Ideally these measures would be consistent across all municipalities within Metro Vancouver.